-Most mining operations, past, in operation, proposed and possibly in future, comprise either quarrying or open cast mining.
+Most mining operations, past, in operation, proposed and possibly in future, comprise of either quarrying or open cast mining.
 This results in total surface destruction.
 This is further worsened if there is no proper rehabilitation, as happened with Foskor near the West Coast Fossil Park.
 SANBI has prepared mapping that indicates where such habitat destruction should not be contemplated, and areas where it could.
-An example of the map is provided in Figure 22.
+An example of the map is provided in Figure 31.
 Mining is already prohibited in legally protected areas and should also be prohibited in 'highest risk' areas.
-It should be permitted in medium risk and no risk areas only, but with the most stringent rehabilitation plans implementation and success monitored regularly, with reporting to the Municipality who are responsible for land use management (SBLM SDF, 2017) as well as DEFF, DEA&DP and DMRE.
+It should be permitted in medium risk and no risk areas only, but with the most stringent rehabilitation plans implementation and success monitored regularly, with reporting to the Municipality which is responsible for land use management (Saldanha Bay SDF, 2017) as well as DEA, DEA&DP and DMR.

-Figure 22: Mining Guidelines in the SBLM as proposed by SANBI (2012).
+Figure 31: Mining Guidelines in the Saldanha Bay LM as proposed by SANBI (2012).